dburkart/check-sieve/README.md

 #### Compiling

-At the moment, there are three targets for this project:
+At the moment, there are four targets for this project:

 1. `check-sieve` -- This is a command-line program you can use to verify sieves.
 2. `libchecksieve.a` -- A statically linked library for embedding in other programs (like `check-sieve`).